PieLabs/pie-docs/using/packaging-questions.md

 Both of these assessment items use `my-pie@1.0.0`, so the `pie-view.js` + `pie-controller.js` built for question 1 would work for question 2.

-The PIE cli tool provides an option to help with reusing generated code:
+The PIE cli tool provides a command to help with reusing generated code:

-`pie manifest-id`
+`pie manifest-id [item directory, defaults to current directory]`

-Creates a unique ID that represents the PIEs (and their versions) that are included in the config.
+Returns a unique ID that represents the PIEs (and their versions) that are included in the config.
 Using this ID you can store generated code by ID and reference to see if it has already been created before packing a new item.